-Victorya Wagner is the founder and director of The Kevlar Rose Agency.
+Victorya Wagner is the founder and director of Kevlar Rose Agency.
 Kevlar Rose is a modeling agency based in Atlanta, Georgia.
-Victorya’s models range in race, ethnicity and look and embody the role of the unique cool kid of the 21st century.
+Wagner’s models range in race, ethnicity, look and they embody the role of the unique cool kid of the 21st century.

 Lets get to know Victorya:

 How old are you?

 “Blossoming, It’s something that came from the ground up, and planting seeds and showering energy every week, every month I get to see my career bloom.”

 Who inspires you professionally?

 “It goes through levels.
 In high school it was Kelly Cutrone and Tyra Banks.
 I was always asking myself what would Kelly and Tyra do?
 As of now however, it would have to be Elaine Welteroth, and my creative friends because we nurture each other and help each other grow.”

 Who inspires you personally?